fikripcr/lab_manajemen_pcr/README.md

 - Supports both web and API requests (returns JSON error for API requests)
 - Implemented as `check.expired` middleware alias in bootstrap/app.php

+### Authentication Event Logging
+- **Login Logging** - Records all successful user login events with user identity
+- **Logout Logging** - Records all user logout events
+- **Impersonation Logging** - Records when administrators impersonate other users
+- **Switch Back Logging** - Records when impersonation sessions end and users return to their original accounts
+- All authentication events are stored in the activity log system for audit trails

+### Application Configuration Logging
+- **Configuration Update Logging** - Records when application configuration is updated (app name, environment, debug mode, URL)
+- **Cache Clear Logging** - Records when application cache is cleared (config, cache, views, and routes)
+- **Optimization Logging** - Records when application optimization occurs (caching config, routes, and views)

+### Notification Event Logging
+- **Notification Sending Logging** - Records when test notifications are sent to users
+- **Notification Marking Logging** - Records when users mark notifications as read (individually, all, or in bulk)

 **Example implementation in User model (found in `app/Models/User.php`):**
 ```php
 use Spatie\Permission\Traits\HasRoles;